 - Lame duck session in the house was surprisingly productive.
 25% of the legislative was done in that one one month.
 Democracy was normal again for December 2010.

 - Obama owed his foreign policy stability to the dictatorships.
 Terrorist attacks had been narrowly evaded by the dictatorship interventions at the last moment, yeah right!
 Planted by the dictatorship (reverse causation).
 Suppress press, police state.

 The Betrayal of Mubarak

-- He had a genocide human rights lawyer named Samantha Power who ha an inverted neo-liberal opinion by advocating punishing countries who engage in genocide, when Obama wanted to abide by state sovereignty.
+- He had a genocide human rights lawyer named Samantha Power who had inverted neo-liberal opinion by advocating punishing countries who engage in genocide, when Obama wanted to abide by state sovereignty.
 The Armenian genocide and announcing it was blocked because Obama was in negotiations with the Turkish government to support Iraqi withdraw.
 Same with Mubarak Egypt…As Tahrir Square took off, the US press demanded Obama take a stand.

-- Mubarak said they were an emotional people that would cause a huge regime.
+- Mubarak said they were an emotional people that would cause a huge regime crisis.
 Obama got Mubarak on the phone, trying to get Mubarak to retire into the sunset and Mubarak said “you don’t know the Egyptian people, they are very emotional!”
 Obama then publicly sided with the protesters.
 Counter-protests happened.
 US journalists were assaulted.
 Without intervention, subsequent protests were met with extreme violence to prevent any kind of public political protest resulting in likely repression in places like Bahrain and Iraq.